ryik5/BookLibraryManager/README.md

-# The Book library management plugin
+# The book library management plugin